Best portable music players Buying Guide: Welcome to What Hi-Fi?'s round-up of the best portable music players you can buy in 2019.

 Check out the list of the best portable music players below to find the perfect one for you.

-The Astell & Kern A&norma SR15 may look a little less than normal but it suits this player's extraordinary spread of abilities.
-The player boasts an easy to use interface, stacks of storage and plenty of hi-res file support.
-The device can even be used as a DAC/preamp, allowing you to use it with your smartphone.
-Expect serious levels of detail and a dynamic sound that's synonymous with the brand – it promises a severe step up from your smartphone sound.
+The Astell & Kern A&norma SR15 may look a little less than normal, but it suits this player's extraordinary spread of abilities.
+Boasting an easy-to-use interface, stacks of storage and plenty of hi-res file support – not to mention serious levels of detail and a dynamic sound that's synonymous with the brand – it promises a severe step up from your smartphone sound.

 The device can also be used as a DAC/preamp, allowing you to use it to enhance the performance of your smartphone and/or laptop.